-Foreclosure properties refer to properties which were “foreclosed” or recovered by a bank, lender, government or institution because the borrower (homeowner) has stopped making payments.
+Foreclosure properties refer to properties that were “foreclosed” or recovered by a bank, lender, government, or institution because the borrower (homeowner) has stopped making payments.

 In this case, foreclosure happens when the titular owner of the house was not able to maintain the periodic repayments required by the lender or the local government’s real estate tax.
 Such properties attract the attention of buyers due to the lower selling prices.

 Some house hunters are drawn to buying foreclosed homes which are also referred to as Real Estate Owned (REO) property because most lenders want to get these properties off their books right away.
 Hence they put them up for a lower price in the hopes of getting multiple offers.

 Major potential for 203K loan

 One common issue among foreclosed properties is that there is usually something wrong with its structural parts or general state.
 Buyers who opt to buy such “distressed” properties should become aware that there’s a huge chance that this house could qualify for a good rehabilitation loan package on top of their primary means of financing.

 This can reduce a lot of stress in the circumstance that several major issues with the property arise because the buyers can potentially have the funds to cover these problems.